SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 Accept: 'application/json;odata=nometadata'
 ```

-### Details about individual solution packages in the tenant app catalog
+### Get details about individual solution packages in the tenant app catalog

 Use this REST API for getting details about individual SharePoint Framework solutions or add-ins available in the tenant app catalog.